-These brake pads have a maximum stopping power and low dust while also being incredibly powerful.
+These brake pads have maximum stopping power and low dust while also being incredibly powerful.
 They are made out of stainless steel and made for powerful trucks like your Silverado 2500HD.
 The brake pads are also coated with a powder backing plate made to prevent corrosion and rust.
 Even better, they are easy to break in thanks to their thermal scorched pad surface.

-You won’t even notice the brake pads due to the fact that they are quiet made for everyday driving.
+You won’t even notice the brake pads due to the fact that they are quite made for everyday driving.
 These are ideal for people who like to participate in off-roading activities, and those who are constantly towing and hauling with their truck.
 At just under $55, these brake pads are worth your money.

 Thanks to its many features, the Power Stop Z36 Truck and Tow Brake Pads receive Best Overall from us.